cometbft/cometbft/spec/consensus/proposer-selection.md

 # Proposer Selection Procedure

-This document specifies the Proposer Selection Procedure that is used in Tendermint, the consensus protocol adopted by CometBFT, to choose a round proposer.
+This document specifies the Proposer Selection Procedure that is used in Tendermint, the consensus algorithm adopted in CometBFT, to choose a round proposer.
 As Tendermint is “leader-based consensus protocol”, the proposer selection is critical for its correct functioning.

 At a given block height, the proposer selection algorithm runs with the same validator set at each round .